Climate in Turkey

 Because of Turkey's geographical conditions, the climate is categorized into 7 specific regions.

 The Marmara region climate is moderate (winter 4 deg.C and summer 27 deg.C); in winter the temperature can drop below zero.
 Rainfall averages 668 mm per year; with temperature extremes of -16C in winter to 40C in summer.
-Humidty averages 73%.
+Humidity averages 73%.

 The Aegean region has a mild Mediterranean climate with average temperatures of 9 deg.C in winter and 29 deg.C in summer.
 Rainfall averages 645 mm per year; temperatures extremes range from -8C to 43C.
 Humidity averages 69%.